La Campa: Boundaries

 The municipal boundaries cover some 172 km2 in land area.

 Resources

 La Campa is not on a good elevation for coffee plantations.
 It balances that great flat surfaces proper for sowing vegetables.
 An enormous advantage it has consists of numerous fresh water springs, most emanating from within Celaque National Park.

 Population

-Half of the people in La Campa have cross-breed traits and the other half are descendants of native Indians.
-These last are especially seen in the surrounding villages.
+The people in La Campa are of mixed race with the majority being descendants of the indigenous peoples of the Americas living in this area and surrounding villages prior to the pre-columbian invasion.

 In 2001 the population of La Campa municipality was 4,238.
 The National Intitue of Statistics projected a population increase to reach in excess of 5 thousand inhabitants by 2008.

 The La Campa municipality contains 5 designated villages, and 49 other named settlements.

 Demographics

 At the time of the 2013 Honduras census, La Campa municipality had a population of 6,515.
 Of these, 80.45% were Indigenous (80.25% Lenca), 18.25% Mestizo, 0.95% Black or Afro-Honduran and 0.35% White.